jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_1/1_2_ALPINE.md

 - After submitting the form, you will receive an account confirmation email from CU-Boulder.
 - You're all set!

-**If you are having trouble with this, we can do it together once the class begins!**

 ## Resources & References

 [Overview of research computing including ALPINE](https://www.colorado.edu/rc/resources)